zerocore-ai/monocore/monocore/README.md

 - `orchestration_basic.rs`: Service orchestration
 - `orchestration_load.rs`: Load testing

-## Contributing

-Please read our [Contributing Guide](../../CONTRIBUTING.md) for details on:
-- Code style and conventions
-- Commit message format
-- Pull request process
-- Testing requirements
+Check the top of each file for usage instructions.

 ## License

-This project is licensed under the [Apache License 2.0](../../LICENSE).
+This project is licensed under the [Apache License 2.0](./LICENSE).